 - optional: 1 Tablespoon ground flax or flaxseed oil

-*Coconut water is ideal since it is so hydrating for our bodies and skin.
+- Coconut water is ideal since it is so hydrating for our bodies and skin.
 If you absolutely cannot find it (it's sold in all grocery stores, Target, Walmart, etc) - use regular water or almond milk or your favorite juice.
-If not using coconut oil, perhaps add a touch of coconut oil.
+If not using coconut water, perhaps add a touch of coconut oil.
 Great for the skin.

 Try adding 1/2 cup blueberries.
 Another super food great for your skin!

 If you do not like any of the fruits listed, simply replace with another fruit used.
 Or add strawberries or blueberries.

 Did you make a recipe?